Welcome to the ultimate guide on reducing CPU usage in WordPress.

 - WP Hive – free Chrome Extension that lets you browse the WordPress plugin repository and see whether a plugin impacts memory usage (as well as PageSpeed Insights scores).

 - WP-Optimize – shows you which plugins (or plugin modules) add the most database overhead.
-You can also remove tables from old plugins as well as other database junk.
-This image below shows how using many Rank Math modules can add lots of overhead.
+You can also remove tables left by old plugins as well as other database junk.
+The image below shows how using many Rank Math modules can add lots of overhead.

-See the full list of 75+ slow plugins.
+See my full list of 75+ slow plugins.

 Plugin | Category | Memory Impact | PageSpeed Impact |